fuselayer/comfyui-ez-dl/README.md

 Roadmap (tentative)
 - [ ] Unify nodes
 - [ ] Generalize input parsing to accomodate path separators for lists of models
+- [ ] Implement resume partial download in case of failure